artursniegowski/Blog_website_Flask_ready_for_Heroku/README.md

 email: tester@gmail.com</br>
 password: tester</br>
 Alternatively, you can simply delete the database instance/blog.db and then run main.py.
-A new empty database will be created, and you will have to register the users and create new posts (the first registered user will become the admin!).
+A new empty database will be created, and you will have to register the users and create new posts (the first registered user will become the admin!).</br>
-I recommend using the SQLite browser to explore the data currently saved in the database.
+I recommend using the SQLite browser to explore the data currently saved in the database.</br>
-6. Execute main.py to ensure that the website is operational on your local host.
+6. Execute main.py to ensure that the website is operational on your local host.</br>
---- Next step is deploying and launching on Heroku ---
+--- Next step is deploying and launching on Heroku ---</br>
-7. Download and install git https://git-scm.com/.
+7. Download and install git https://git-scm.com/.</br>
-8. Sign up for a free Github account at https://github.com/.
+8. Sign up for a free Github account at https://github.com/.</br>
 9. Using git version control, commit your project locally and create a new repository on GitHub.
-You will have to push your local commit to it.
+You will have to push your local commit to it.</br>
-10. Sign up for a free Heroku account at https://www.heroku.com/.
+10. Sign up for a free Heroku account at https://www.heroku.com/.</br>
 11. Create a new Heroku app, select GitHub as the deployment method, and connect to your account.
 Next you will have to select (search by name) your repository that you created and pushed to your local commit (see step 9).
 Dont forget to enable Automatic Deploys - this means that whenever you push a new commit to your remote GitHub repository, it will automatically re-deploy your server with the changes.
-Next, you will have to deploy the Brnach.
+Next, you will have to deploy the Brnach.</br>
 12. The final step is to define your environmental variables and upgrade from SQLite to PostgreSQL.
 In your app, under the Resources tab, add an add-on called Heroku Postgres, and choose a free plan.
-By doing so, you should see under settings in the section of Config Vars a defined variable DATABASE_URL - at this point, the website will use the new PostgreSQL database.
+By doing so, you should see under settings in the section of Config Vars a defined variable DATABASE_URL - at this point, the website will use the new PostgreSQL database.</br>
-Add the rest of the variables by defining:
+Add the rest of the variables by defining:</br>
-### your secret flask key ###
+### your secret flask key ###</br>
-FLASK_SECRET_KEY = 'your_secret_key_keep_it_secret'
+FLASK_SECRET_KEY = 'your_secret_key_keep_it_secret'</br>
-### a Gmail account through which emails will be sent ###
+### a Gmail account through which emails will be sent ###</br>
-MY_EMAIL = "EXAMPLE.USER@gmail.com"
+MY_EMAIL = "EXAMPLE.USER@gmail.com"</br>
-### your gmail app password ###
+### your gmail app password ###</br>
-GMAIL_APP_PASSWORD = "GMAIL_APP_PASSWORD"
+GMAIL_APP_PASSWORD = "GMAIL_APP_PASSWORD"</br>
-### where all the emails from the contact form will be sent to ###
+### where all the emails from the contact form will be sent to ###</br>
-HOST_EMAIL_FOR_CONTACT_FORM = "YOUR_HOST_EMAIL_FOR_CONTACT_FORM@gmail.com"
+HOST_EMAIL_FOR_CONTACT_FORM = "YOUR_HOST_EMAIL_FOR_CONTACT_FORM@gmail.com"</br>
 13. Now your website should be running.
-You will have to register the first user that will be the admin and then you will be able to add/create posts.
+You will have to register the first user that will be the admin and then you will be able to add/create posts.</br>

 ---